joshfermin/myCUplanner/README.md

 * Views:
-...
-Log In View:
+...Log In View:
 ..* Simple log-in view

-...
-Sign Up View:
+...Sign Up View:
 ..* Will allow users to sign up with their previous courses

-...
-Class Diagram View:
+...Class Diagram View:
 ..* A view that will show users a diagram of what they have completed and what they need to take

-...
-User Home Page: Will include two partials:
+...User Home Page: Will include two partials:
 ..* Schedule View
 ..* Calendar Edit View

 * Controllers:
-...
-User controller
+...User controller
-...
-Class/calendar controller
+...Class/calendar controller